Pioneer Company

 Patrick is a Certified Public Accountant and also holds the Chartered Global Management Accountant designation.
 He is a member of the American Institute of Certified Public Accountants and New York State Society of Certified Public Accountants.
 Patrick earned a Bachelor of Science degree in Accounting from the State University of New York, College at Brockport.
 Among the awards that Patrick has received throughout his career, one of the most memorable achievements was being named one of the region's rising stars with the "40 Under 40" award from the Albany Business Review.

 Patrick is actively involved in the community and currently serves on a number of local boards including Vanderheyden Hall and Siena College.
-Patrick is a lifelong Capital Region resident and resides in Brunswick.
-He enjoys spending time with his kids, biking, and the outdoors.
+Patrick is a lifelong Capital Region resident, he enjoys spending time with his kids, biking, and the outdoors.

 Robert Nichols imageThomas Signor - Executive Vice President & Chief Administrative Officer